Client Alerts Ease the Financial Pain of Natural Disasters with Tax Relief

 Qualifying for IRS relief

 This year, the IRS has granted tax relief to taxpayers affected by numerous natural disasters.
 For example, Hurricane Helene relief was recently granted to the entire states of Alabama, Georgia, North Carolina and South Carolina and parts of Florida, Tennessee and Virginia.
-The relief typically postpones filing and other deadlines.
-(For detailed information about your state, visit: https://bit.ly/3nzF2ui.)
+The relief typically extends filing and other deadlines.
+The IRS may provide additional relief to Hurricane Milton victims.
+(For detailed information about your area, visit: https://bit.ly/3nzF2ui.)

 Be aware that you can be an affected taxpayer even if you do not live in a federally declared disaster area.
 You are considered affected if records you need to meet a filing or payment deadline postponed during the applicable relief period are located in a covered disaster area.
 For example, if you do not live in a disaster area but your tax preparer does, you may qualify for filing and payment relief.